a-umair/binets_nth_fibonacci_calculator/README.md

 ## Nth Fibonacci Term Calculator
 ### About
-A tiny Python script that prints the nth Fibonacci term (where the first &amp; second terms are 1 and 1 respectively) using [Binet's Fibonacci Formula](http://mathworld.wolfram.com/BinetsFibonacciNumberFormula.html) in constant time.
+A tiny Python script that outputs the (approximate) nth Fibonacci term (where the first &amp; second terms are 1 and 1 respectively) using [Binet's Fibonacci Formula](http://mathworld.wolfram.com/BinetsFibonacciNumberFormula.html) in constant time.

 ### Usage